jayoung/MalikLab_bioinformaticsResources/janets_NOTES_forMyself/programming_and_statistics/AI_notes.md

 - Bard (from google)
 - Phind (formerly known as Hello) - designed for software development
 - Llama (from Meta = Facebook)
+- Posit AI - built in to Rstudio and/or Positron, from the Posit team.

 ## Ways to access the LLMs